arpajus/Simple_Algorithms/README.md

 ReverseArray:
 A basic algorithm using two methods where you reverse an array.
 Just swapping the first position with the last position, the second position with last-1 of the array and so on.
 The main thing here is that we have two int with a behaviour of two pointers pointing at the start and at the end.
 And this two pointers are moving while we are swapping the positions.

+Richest Customer Wealth:
+The solution for this problem: https://leetcode.com/problems/richest-customer-wealth/ The objective is to return the max money of the accounts.
+The input would be an array of double dimension like [1,2,3][4,5,6].
+Every row of the array is how accounts has one person and the number is the amount of money there are on the account.